-This section covers frequently asked questions about the Funnel Analysis chart.
+This article covers frequently-asked questions about the Funnel Analysis chart.

-- Do funnel charts count conversion in 24 hour windows or calendar dates?
+- Do funnel charts count conversion in 24-hour windows or by calendar dates?

 - How do I use the “broken down by” feature?